 We know how hard it is to live with heel pain.
 You might not appear to be hurting, but discomfort like this can really keep you from enjoying life.
 Let us help you with your symptoms of plantar fasciitis.
-Call Victoria L. Melhuish, DPM, in Carson City and Gardnerville for an appointment at 888-608-8406.
+Call Victoria L. Melhuish, DPM, in Carson City for an appointment at 888-608-8406.
 Sierra Foot & Ankle is also available on Facebook, Twitter, and Pinterest.

 Photo Credit: Friedhelm Brandenburg via Pixabay.com